James Roday Rodriguez: Career

+Big screen and television

-His big screen debut was in the 1999 film Coming Soon alongside Ryan Reynolds and fellow debutant Ashton Kutcher.
-Other early film credits include the 2003 film Rolling Kansas and the 2005 film adaptation of The Dukes Of Hazzard.
+His big screen debut was in the 1999 film Coming Soon alongside Gaby Hoffmann and Bonnie Root.

+Other early film credits include the 2003 film Rolling Kansas and the 2005 film adaptation of The Dukes of Hazzard.
 Behind the scenes, he and writing partners Todd Harthan and James DeMonaco wrote the screenplay for the 2006 film Skinwalkers.
-The team also worked on a script for the film adaptation of the video game Driver.
+The team also worked on an unused script for the film adaptation of the video game Driver.

 Rodriguez's television credits include starring roles in 2001's First Years and NBC's Miss Match in 2003.

+Psych franchise

 His big break came on July 7, 2006, with the series premiere of USA Network's original series Psych.
 Airing following the season premiere of USA's other comedic success, Monk, it was the highest-rated scripted basic cable TV show premiere of 2006.
 Psych ran for eight seasons until 2014.

-After Psych ended, Rodriguez starred in various pilots and independent films, most notably Pushing Dead by independent filmmaker Tom E. Brown which accumulated a slew of awards at film festivals all over the country.
-At the same time, he began focusing on his work behind the camera as a director, writer and producer.
-Rodriguez has since directed episodes for Battle Creek, Rush Hour, Rosewood, Blood Drive and The Resident and developed, wrote, and directed the pilots Shoot The Moon for USA and Quest For Truth for E!.

-Rodriguez directed his first feature film, Gravy, in 2013, written by him and Todd Harthan.
-He co-wrote (once again with Todd Harthan) and directed his second film Treehouse as part of Hulu's monthly horror movie anthology Into The Dark, which aired in March 2019.

-In 2017, Rodriguez returned to his most famous role as he starred in and served as executive producer on Psych: The Movie, which he also co-wrote with Psychs series creator Steve Franks, aired in December 2017.
+In 2017, Rodriguez returned to his most famous role as he starred in and executive produced Psych: The Movie, which he also co-wrote with Psych's series creator Steve Franks.
+It aired on USA Network in December 2017.

 A sequel, Psych 2: Lassie Come Home was officially announced on February 14, 2019.
 It was filmed in Vancouver in March and April of that year and debuted July 15, 2020 on NBCUniversal's streaming service Peacock.
 Lassie Come Home was the first project that featured his full legal name, James Roday Rodriguez.

-Rodriguez is currently starring as Gary Mendez on ABC's dramedy A Million Little Things.
-The fourth season premiered on September 22, 2021.
+He once again served as co-writer and executive producer.

-Rodriguez reprised his role as Shawn Spencer once again in Psych 3: This Is Gus, which was filmed in June 2021.
-He is also the co-writer and co-executive producer.
-It was released on Peacock on November 18, 2021.
+Psych 3: This Is Gus was filmed in June 2021 and released on Peacock on November 18, 2021.
+As of May 2023, a fourth Psych movie is rumored to be in the making.

+Post Psych

+After Psych the series ended, Rodriguez starred in various pilots and independent films, most notably Pushing Dead by independent filmmaker Tom E. Brown, which accumulated a number of awards at film festivals in the US and elsewhere.

+At the same time, Rodriguez began focusing on his work behind the camera as a director, writer and producer.
+He has since directed episodes for Battle Creek, Rush Hour, Rosewood, Blood Drive and The Resident and developed, wrote, and directed the pilots Shoot the Moon for USA and Quest for Truth for E!.

+Rodriguez directed his first feature film, Gravy, in 2015, co-written by him and Todd Harthan.
+He co-wrote (once again with Todd Harthan) and directed his second film Treehouse as part of Hulu's monthly horror movie anthology Into the Dark, which aired in March 2019.